-A peaceful, friendly site with clean and tidy basic facilities.
+A peaceful, friendly caravan site in Kielder, Northumberland, with clean and tidy basic facilities.
 Fresh water supplied straight off the hill is cool and plentiful.
 A small on-site shop provides basic grocery needs, camping gear & clothing.

 Kielder offers an escape from the hustle & bustle of everyday life, it is a remote retreat in stunning surroundings with numerous walks and cycle trails.

 Learn about the forest at Kielder Castle Visitor Centre, understand the turbulent history of the Border Reivers.
 Launch your own craft or hire a sail boat or canoe.
 Fish the lake, its bank or on the rivers.
 Spot some of Kielder’s more elusive birds or animals - red squirrels, deer & foxes.

 Kielder Caravan & Camping Site is now under community ownership & new management for 2004.

 The area is rich in history, with many hill forts, Roman camps and castles.
 Several forest trails and cycling routes start at Kielder Castle Visitor Centre.
 Kielder Water offers sailing, fishing and ferry trips.
 Kielder Forest Drive takes a 12 mile route through beautiful and remote moorlands.

 The local public house is a short walk away through the campsite and nearby is the village shop and post office and a fuel filling garage and a bike hire business with spares and repairs service.

 A horse trekking centre is now based in the village.
 Co-located with the trekking centre is a fishing tackle sales/hire shop offering tuition and ghillie facilities.